greenelab/manubot-gpt-manuscript/manuscript.md

 For instance, one paragraph described our CRISPR screening approach to assess whether top genes in a latent variable (LV) could represent good therapeutic targets.
 The model generated a paragraph with a completely different meaning (Figure @fig:results:phenoplier).
 It omitted the CRISPR screen and the gene symbols associated with the regulation of lipids, which were key elements in the original text.
-Instead, the new text describes an experiment that does not exist with a reference to a non-existent section.
+Instead, the new text describes an experiment that does not exist, with a reference to a non-existent section.
 This suggests that the model focused on the title and keywords of the manuscript (Table @tbl:manuscripts) that were part of every prompt (Figure @fig:ai_revision).
 For example, it included the idea of "gene co-expression" analysis (a keyword) to identify "therapeutic targets" (another keyword) and replaced the mention of "sets of genes" in the original text with "clusters of genes" (closer to the keyword including "clustering").
-This was a poor model-based revision, indicating that the original paragraph may be too short or disconnected from the rest and could be merged with the next one, which describes follow-up and related experiments.
+This was a poor model-based revision, indicating that the original paragraph might be too short or disconnected from the rest and could be merged with the next one, which describes follow-up and related experiments.

 #### Discussion